-Difficult to criticise the ingredients which are pretty sound, it's more the thinking behind the 80:20 diet that needs investigating more fully, as dogs are not wolves any longer, and the science suggests that genetic selection over generations has resulted in an animal which thrives on a diet more akin to human than wolf!
+Difficult to criticise the ingredients which are pretty sound, it's more the thinking behind the 80:20 diet that needs investigating more fully, as dogs are not wolves any longer, and the science seems to suggest that genetic selection over generations has resulted in an animal which thrives on a diet more akin to human than wolf!

 Be careful to introduce a food like this over a period of about a week, as it is far higher in protein and fat than regular dog foods.

-At around £55 for 15kg this is very expensive, and there are natural foods avaiable at almost half this price.
+At around £58 - £66 for 12kg this is very expensive indeed, and there are natural foods avaiable at almost half this price.

 The star rating is based not just on quality of ingredients, but if the food offers value for money!